-Finding the right TMC for your business is crucial for your travel programme’s success.
-But once the selection process is complete, how do you ensure a smooth transition between your incumbent and your new TMC, whilst ensuring minimal impact on your travellers?
+Finding the right TMC for your business is crucial for your travel program’s success.
+But once the selection process is complete, how do you ensure a smooth transition between your incumbent and your new TMC, with minimal impact on your travellers?

-Over the years we’ve seen the good, the bad and ugly when it comes to TMC onboarding.
-We’ve seen what’s worked, what hasn’t and the common mistakes that can grind implementations to a halt.
-So, to help you remove the pain of change we’ve gathered our learnings and collated our top tips for a successful TMC implementation.
+Over the years we’ve seen what’s worked, what hasn’t and the common mistakes when it comes to TMC onboarding.
+So, to help you remove the pain of change, we’ve gathered our learnings and collated our top tips for a successful TMC implementation.

 Six tips for implementing a new travel management company

 When onboarding on a global scale, particularly if you are consolidating markets for the first time, engaging your regional stakeholders is essential.
 As a minimum, you should understand how your key markets will work and how they will receive the changes.
 But to give your implementation the best chance of success and avoid costly or time-consuming issues further down the line, you need a team on the ground who speak the local language, understand any cultural differences and can act as advocates.
 For an organization to successfully change and transition to a new TMC, it’s critical that stakeholders first accept and then adopt the change, so having these advocates on the ground in all your markets will pave the way to a successful implementation.

 While implementing a new TMC can feel all-encompassing, the chances are it won’t be the only change happening in your company at any given time.
 Whether it’s the IT department moving to a new system or Finance changing credit cards, a lot can impact your travel program, so viewing the implementation project through a company-wide lens is essential.
 By understanding what else is going on across the business that could impact your travel program and onboarding process, you can work with your new TMC to plan for, and avoid, any potential conflicts before they arise.